 Being able to demonstrate you comply with regulations is now almost as important as meeting them in the first place.
 With the onus on evidence now critical, many firms use solutions such as the MirrorWeb Platform which creates reliable and 100% accurate archives of their entire digital presence (including websites and social feeds).

-If you'd like to find out how our web archiving platform is helping regulated firms capture, archive and monitor electronic communications (to meet MiFID II, FCA, GDPR and FINRA requirements) then simply request a demo by clicking below.
+If you'd like to find out how our web archiving platform is helping regulated firms capture, archive and monitor electronic communications (to meet MiFID II, FCA, GDPR and FINRA requirements) then simply request a demo by clicking above.